SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 The two ponies came together, holding each other close, and started dancing.

-As they danced, Rarity couldn't help but smile. *Of course Pinkie knows how to waltz.*
+As they danced, Rarity couldn't help but smile. *Of course, Pinkie knows how to waltz.*

 Rarity looked around as they danced in circles, looking at the smiling faces of their friends. *How could I have ever thought these ponies would be anything but supportive.
 I have the best friends a pony could ask for.*